 The three most well-known philosophers of 17th century are Aristotle and Locke.
 Each one had their own view of the nature of property.
 Hume developed the labor theory for property while Locke wrote about the arbitrariness of government.
 The industrial revolution changed England and America, and the traditional notion of property was altered.
 During the French Revolution in the 1790s, a government that seized large tracts of land led to widespread claims from the dispossessed.

 Jeremy Bentham defined property to be the idea of the mind that motivates someone to claim certain benefits from an object.
 Roscoe Pound also supports this idea.
-Roscoe Pound agrees with Bentham that property is based in an individual’s acquisitive instinct.
+Roscoe Pound agrees with Bentham that property is based in an individual’s acquisitive buy plots in hyderabad.
 This means that he wants to own the things that matter to him.
 Ultimately, a person’s property rights must be used to benefit society.
 Hence, property must serve both private and public purposes.

 Every society has its own definition of property.
 Different societies view property in a different way.
 The concept of property is interwoven into a society’s social fabric.
 While some philosophers assert that property rights arise from social convention and morality, others argue that they have evolved independently from such notions.
 Almost all property systems, whether in the United States or other countries, include some form of succession, which may be voluntary or involuntary.